Grimrukh/soulstruct-blender/README.md

 # Soulstruct for Blender

-This Blender add-on enables you to import and export a large number of different FromSoftware file formats:
+This Blender add-on enables you to import and export a large number of different FromSoftware file formats.
-- FLVER model files (e.g. Map Pieces, Characters, Objects, Parts/Equipment)
-- Map collision HKX model files (Dark Souls 1 only; DSR export only)
-- Navmesh NVM (Dark Souls 1) and NVMHKT (Elden Ring; import only) model files
-- MCG navigation graph files (Dark Souls 1 only)
-- HKX animation files for Characters and Objects
-- MSB map placement files (Dark Souls 1 only)

 It's powered by [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats, and Soulstruct Havok, an experimental expansion library.